Taqiyah (cap): Bangladesh

+The Indian topi worn by Muslim men in Bangladesh and South Asia should not be confused with the Dhaka topi, which is worn by men in Nepal.

 Pakistan

-The prayer cap is called a topi, see Topi cap.
-Pakistani men wear a variety of other caps including the Sindhi topi, a mirrored cap with a front opening that allows the wearer to place the forehead on the ground during prayer, see Sindhi cap.
+The prayer cap is called a topi.
+Pakistani men wear a variety of other caps including the Sindhi topi, a mirrored cap with a front opening that allows the wearer to place the forehead on the ground during prayer.
 Other caps include the karakul (hat), fez (hat) and pakol.